 Condensed Matter Physics and Materials Science

-Research Programs listed by faculty
+Faculty Research Programs

-Brown's group studies the condensed matter physics of magnetic systems using Mossbauer spectroscopy, nuclear resonant x-ray scattering, and x-ray crystallography as as function of temperature, magnetic field, and pressure.
+Dennis E. Brown's group studies the condensed matter physics of magnetic systems using Mossbauer spectroscopy, nuclear resonant x-ray scattering, and x-ray crystallography as as function of temperature, magnetic field, and pressure.
 Areas of particular interest to Professor Brown are spintronics, magnetoresistance, magnetocaloric effects, phonon density of states, and magnetic and pressure-induced structural and electronic phase transitions.

 Omar Chmaissem's scientific background and research interests involve detailed and precise characterizations of the structures and properties of advanced functional oxides.
 Neutron powder diffraction and high resolution x-rays are the primary tools of interest that helped determine the exact oxygen stoichiometry and structures of a wide variety of exotic copper based superconductors, colossal Magnetoresistive manganites, magnetic ruthenates, and heavy fermions.